markokocic/rn-native-base-example-todo/Readme.md

 npx react-native link native-base
 ```
 This linking step is not required when using `react-native` version of `0.60` or newer.

+Note: If you plan to use `Icon`s you need to set up `react-native-vector-icons` as described on its [home page](https://github.com/oblador/react-native-vector-icons).

 ### Note on native dependencies
 After adding any native dependency you need to re-run the application by running `npx react-native run-android`.
 If you still have issues, you need to manualy delete android build files located in `./android/app/build*`, uninstall the application from your device, and re-run `npx react-native run-android` to fully rebuild the appliacation.